argussecurity/raspberry-pi-remote-flashing/recovery_image/README.md

 This README file contains instruction for building a Raspberry Pi Recovery Image.

+Please clone this repository and run the commands in the insturctions
+from the repository folder on your local host.

 Each Raspberry Pi target is first flashed with a special image (*Recovery Image*) its SD-CARD.
 This image contains 3 partitions (original Raspberry Pi image consists of only two partitions):